 Booking refers to the process of collecting information about the suspect who has been apprehended.
 This typically includes taking a photograph and fingerprints, as well as collecting the person's identifying information such as their name, address, and other details that permit the identification of the person.
 Booking procedures are relatively standard and vary little between suspects.

 Bail refers to money deposited with the court in order to help ensure that the suspect does not flee the jurisdiction and appears at future court cases.
 Bail and bond conditions can vary greatly depending on the jurisdiction, the charges at issue, and details about the suspect.

 A detained suspect can present evidence at their bail proceedings to determine whether bail is required, whether it will be denied altogether, or to set the amount that would be required.

 The booking and bail process can be complicated and it can come and go more quickly than you think.
 It's critical that you understand your options in the process.
-An experienced criminal defense attorney can walk you through this process and advocate on your behalf.
-There are defense attorneys near you who will review your case at no charge to you.
-Get in touch with one today.
+Contact an experienced criminal defense attorney near you who can walk you through this process and advocate on your behalf.